dmitryb-dev/eventsystem/README.md

 		}
 	}

-In addition for previous we will have handling of all events with high priority betwwen checking any other channel.
+In addition for previous situation, we will be handling all events with high priority betwwen checking any other channel.
 *Caution.* You can't have both of event systems.
 So you should to be careful to not include both systems:

 	#include "prioritized-system.h"